-The NEL SCP Local Arrangements will be delivered through the NEL SCPB which brings together the safeguarding partners, and other relevant officers, to oversee, innovate and develop the NEL SCP Local Arrangements and seek assurance regarding the standard of local implementation across the safeguarding system and to ensure children, young people and families are resilient and safeguarded.
+The NEL SCP Local Arrangements will be delivered through the NEL SCPB which brings together the Delegated Safeguarding Partners, and other relevant officers, to oversee, innovate and develop the NEL SCP Local Arrangements and seek assurance regarding the standard of local implementation across the safeguarding system and to ensure children, young people and families are resilient and safeguarded.

-The NEL SCPB is chaired by Anne Marie Matson as one of the three safeguarding partners, and the role will be shared an annual rotational basis
+The NEL SCPB is chaired by Ann Marie Matson as one of the three Delegated Safeguarding Partners, it has been agreed the role will be shared a biannual rotational basis.

-The core membership of the NEL SCPB is representative of the three safeguarding partners, as above.
-In addition, schools, colleges and other education settings are represented by the Service Director Education Inclusion and Integration, North East Lincolnshire Council.
+The core membership of the NEL SCPB is representative of the three Delegated Safeguarding Partners, and respective members from the safeguarding partner organisations.
+In addition, schools, colleges and other education settings are represented by the Service Director Education Inclusion and Integration, NEL Council.

-The North East Lincolnshire Council Portfolio Holder for Children and Education, strategic leads for key relevant agencies and a number of other key officers are invited to attend NEL SCPB meetings.
+The NEL Council Portfolio Holder for Children and Education, strategic leads for key relevant agencies and a number of other key officers are invited to attend NEL SCPB meetings.

-More detail regarding safeguarding partners' roles and responsibilities and membership of the NEL SCPB is articulated in the NEL SCPB Board Memorandum of Understanding and the Terms of Reference.
+More detail regarding safeguarding partners' roles and responsibilities and membership of the NEL SCPB is articulated in the NEL SCPB Memorandum of Understanding and the Terms of Reference.